Himanshu-Git-101/DorAImon/README.md

 -🔌 Modular Plugin System (Future)
 Add tools like weather, music, calendar, or even smart home devices.

+-💻 Deep System Integration & Supervision
+Watches your activity in apps like VS Code, Chrome, Word.
+Detects errors in real-time (e.g., Python exceptions) and instantly suggests solutions.
+Appears as an assistant bubble or overlay like a friend guiding you.

 -🧩 Personality Swapping or Fine-Tuning
 Swap personalities (e.g., Zen, Energetic, Humorous) based on your mood.